gvwilson/sensibleadventures/nardica/nardica.md

 "I'll take over," she said,
 reaching past her to press her thumb against the dark glass square beside the control panel.
-After a moment's hesitation it bleeped and blinked green to confirm that the transfer of control had been entered into the ship's log.
+After a moment's hesitation it bleeped and blinked green to confirm that the ship's core acknowledged the transfer of authority from one human to another.
-Iffy had scrolled through the log once
+Iffy had scrolled through the core's log many times.
-A hundred and twenty years since it had last been wiped clean (probably, she suspected, because the holds had been full of contraband instead of jellyfish).
+It had been a hundred and twenty years since the last time it had been re-set (probably, she suspected, because the holds had been full of contraband instead of jellyfish).
-Six watches on an average day at sea, and only a few weeks a year tied up or idle: it meant more than two hundred thousand handovers, each recorded by a thumb press and a little bleep.
+Six watches on an average day at sea, with only a few weeks a year tied up or idle, meant more than two hundred thousand handovers, each recorded by a thumb press and a little bleep.

 As her aunt left,